uhray/boilerplate/doc/usage.md

 ### build.js

-With [r.js](https://github.com/jrburke/r.js) it optimizes the frontend js and partials for optimized deployment.
+With [r.js](https://github.com/jrburke/r.js) it optimizes the frontend js for optimized deployment.
 It will be built on `npm install` post-install.
 See [Building](building.md#rjs-javascript-optimization).

 ### bower.json